paralogismos/qris/README.md

 The `-b` flag also accepts a dot argument, `.`, which indicates that the files in the working directory are to be parsed.
 Thus, `qris -b batch` tells `qris` to parse the files in the `batch` folder under the working directory, but `qris -b .` tells `qris` to parse the files found directly in the working directory.

 All files found in `<directory path>` will be parsed.
-Two output files, one `.ris` file and one `DISCARD.txt` file, will be created for each input file and placed in the workspace folder.
+Two output files, one `PARSED.ris` file and one `DISCARD.log` file, will be created for each input file and placed in the workspace folder.

 For example, `qris -b workspace/batch` would parse all files found in the `batch` subdirectory of the `workspace` folder found in your home directory.